MrRobotical/shopify-theme-sandbox/README.md

 ### Video banner

+Custom section.
 The video auto plays on a loop, the section allows the merchant to enter a header, subheading and a button link.

 - File: custom-video-banner.liquid